kanmeugne/kanmeugne.github.io/_posts/microservices/2025-05-01-postgresql-and-apache-superset.md

 In this hands-on guide, you’ll see how convenient it is to connect [Superset][1] to a [PostgreSQL database][5] using [Docker Compose][3].
 Once you’re comfortable with Docker basics, Superset’s streamlined workflow makes dashboard creation not just possible, but enjoyable-even for complex data sources.

-## Project files Walkthrough

-I will assume you have installed Docker and Docker-compose on your computer --- follow this [installation guide][7] if you haven't, and come back to this stage of the tutorial after.
+I will assume you have installed Docker and Docker-compose on your computer --- follow this [installation guide][7] if you haven't, and come back to the tutorial after.

 ## Build and run the application